amousavigourabi/rocket-interceptor/README.md

 ```
 cargo llvm-cov nextest -E 'not (test(/integration/))' --open
 ```
 Notice: it is the same as running the tests without coverage, but with the `llvm-cov nextest` command instead of `nextest run`.
-Refer to the section above for more information on running the tests.
+Refer to the section above for more information on running the tests (filter options and prerequisites).
+The --open flag will open the coverage report in your browser immediately after it is done for convenience.
+You can remove this flag if you do not want this behavior.
+The coverage report will be saved in the `target/llvm-cov/html` directory.

 ##### Branch coverage
 To make a coverage report with branch coverage you can run the following: